Toroidal compactifications of the moduli spaces of Drinfeld modules: Adic spaces, formal schemes, and formal moduli

-\begin{sbpara} We prove 4.1.5.
-By \ref{todvr}, we are reduced to the case $R$ is a complete discrete valuation ring.
-In this case, we can imitate the proof of Drinfeld who proved the case $\psi$ is a Drinfeld module over $R$ (\cite{D}).
-Let $\psi(a)^{-1}\La= \{x\in \bar Q\;|\; \psi(a)(x)\in \La\}$.
+\begin{proof} By \ref{todvr}, we are reduced to the case that $R$ is a complete discrete valuation ring.
+We can then imitate the proof of Drinfeld in \cite{D} in the case that $\psi$ is a Drinfeld module over $R$.
+Let $\psi(a)^{-1}\La= \{x\in \bar Q\mid \psi(a)(x)\in \La\}$.
 By comparing zeros using nonarchimedean analysis over $Q$, we have